 I’m going to show you real trades.
 And real results.
 With real money on the line.

-Remember, the goal of this is to hand you an approach that can help you finish each day wealthier than when you started.
+Remember, the goal of this is to hand you an approach that can help you finish each day wealthier than you started it.

 Now, as we do this… I’m also going to do something special.